LACMA

 Curatorial Notes

-One of the leading progressives in post-World War I Los Angeles, Rich settled in southern California in 1914 after a career in Boston and New York.
-Although he was skilled in the style of impressionism popularized by his teacher, Edmund Tarbell, within a few years his work had evolved beyond this training.
-The figure in Mme Yup See is fully realized within a traditional approach to modeling and draftsmanship, yet Rich’s postimpressionist handling dominates the picture.
-The background flickers with long horizontal streaks of pink, ultramarine blue, and yellow, sparkling hues that echo the deeper colors of Mme See’s attire.
+One of the leading progressives in post-World War I Los Angeles, John Hubbard Rich settled in Southern California in 1914.
+A student of the prominent Boston-based painter Edmund Tarbell, Rich's work soon evolved beyond his training.
+Although the figure in Mme.
+Yup See is fully realized, Rich’s rapid, Impressionistic paint handling dominates the picture.
+The background flickers with horizontal streaks of pink, ultramarine blue, and yellow, sparkling hues that echo the deeper colors of the sitter's attire.

 Selected Bibliography